miguelmarco/SIROCCO2/README.md

 for that are `sage-sirocco_interface.pyx` and `ZVK.py`.
 The first one contains the interface code, and the second one several functions to compute the fundamental group of the complement of a curve in the complex plane, using this library.
-Reffer to the comments in `ZVK.py` for a more detailed explanation of the functions available there.
+Refer to the comments in `ZVK.py` for a more detailed explanation of the functions available there.

 An example of session using this library can be the following